victor-capriles/fuzzy-coding-practice/README.md

 ```

 ### 3. Configure your `.env`
-Crate a `.env` file in the root of the project:
+Create a `.env` file in the root of the project:

 ```bash
 NOTION_TOKEN=your_notion_secret